AAMH/MemExchange/README.md

   then across the cluster.
 - Uses RDMA as a remote overflow tier, allowing a tenant to store colder cache objects in memory physically owned by another server.
-- Coordinates page transfers through the MemExchange Tracker Communication (MTC) protocol, avoiding a centralized broker.
+- Coordinates distributed reallocation through the MemExchange Tracker Communication (MTC) protocol, avoiding a centralized broker.
 - Keeps hot data local when possible while using remote memory to reduce cache misses for memory-constrained tenants.